wenjiaz/content-api-docs/docs/getting_started.md

 [Single item] (item.html)
 -------------------------

 The item endpoint (`/*`) returns all the data we have for a given single item ID.
-Here, the term 'item' refers to either a piece of content, a tag, or a section.
+Here the term 'item' refers to either a piece of content, a tag, or a section.
 The item endpoint matches the paths on theguardian.com.
 So by replacing the domain theguardian.com with content.guardianapis.com you can see the data associated.

 For example:
 * http://content.guardianapis.com/technology/2014/feb/18/doge-such-questions-very-answered (a content item)